aliemteam/aliemcards/cards/increased-osmolar-gap/card.md

 **Caution**

--   Toxic alcohols may not cause significant osmolal gap because
+Toxic alcohols may not cause significant osmolal gap because:

--   High molecular weight toxic alcohols (eg. propylene glycol, diethylene glycol) do not affect the osmolality as much
+1. High molecular weight toxic alcohols (eg. propylene glycol, diethylene glycol) do not affect the osmolality as much
--   Wide range of normal osmolal gap (can be as low as -10)
+2. Wide range of normal osmolal gap (can be as low as -10)
--   Only the parent alcohol (not the metabolites) causes osmolal gap
+3. Only the parent alcohol (not the metabolites) causes osmolal gap

 **Tip: **Consider toxic alcohols for cases of high anion gap metabolic acidosis even with normal osmolal gap